 Most villages on the island, Portnahaven, Port Charlotte, Port Askaig and Bridgend have a Village Store annex Post Office.
 However, the best equipped supermarkets on the island are the Co-Op in Bowmore and the Co-Op convenience store in Port Ellen.

 You can find a good number of restaurants and cafe’s on Islay where you can have a good lunch, coffees or teas with home baking or a great dinner.
-For more info visit our eating out on Islay page.
+For more info visit the eating out on Islay page on islay Info.

 Petrol stations are available in Port Askaig, next to the hotel.
 In Jamieson Street in Bowmore, at the village stores in Port Charlotte and Bridgend and one in Port Ellen next to the White Hart hotel.